geri06/IROS2025-IntentMotion/README.md

 Here's your revised `README.md` in proper Markdown format, optimized for GitHub rendering:

-# Handover Motion Prediction with siMLPe
+# Handover Motion Prediction with IntentMotion

 This repository contains code for predicting human motion during handover interactions using the **siMLPe** (Simple MLP-based) model.
 The system predicts future human poses based on past motion and intention information.